-- When you shock your spa you need to remove the cover for a minimum of 30 minutes to ensure that the chemical gas off can escape from the spa. - Your are required to keep the spa covered at all time when not in use to protect the shell from harmful UV rays.

-- A covered spa will use less electricity when maintaining the desired water temperature - See the manual that comes with the cover for proper mounting of the cover locks - The cover should remain locked at all times to prevent unauthorized entry into the spa and potential drowning. - Do not Sit, Stand or Lie on your cover.
+- When you shock your spa you need to remove the cover for a minimum of 30 minutes to ensure that the chemical gas off can escape from the spa. - You are required to keep the spa covered at all time when not in use to protect the shell from harmful UV rays. - A covered spa will use less electricity when maintaining the desired water temperature - See the manual that comes with the cover for proper mounting of the cover locks - The cover should remain locked at all times to prevent unauthorized entry into the spa and potential drowning. - Do not Sit, Stand or Lie on your cover.
 Nor should you place any heavy object on top of the cover as this may damage the structure.

 VERY IMPORTANT: We recommend a vinyl conditioner.
 Your Coast Spas Dealer carries a wide variety of care and maintenance products.
-Choose a pleasant day each month to remove your cover from the spa and lay it on a flat surface accessible by garden hose.
+Choose a pleasant day each month to remove your cover from the spa and lay it on a fl at surface accessible by garden hose.
 Douse the cover with a healthy amount of water from the hose or a bucket to rinse away loose dirt or debris.
 Using a soft bristle brush and a mild solution of dishwashing liquid (about one teaspoon of detergent to two gallons of water), and with a gentle circular motion, scrub the cover clean.
 Be careful not to let any areas of the cover dry before they're thoroughly rinsed.
 Now apply the vinyl conditioner as directed on the container.
-Massage the conditioner into the cover in a gentle but firm manner.
-Before replacing the cover on your spa, wipe and rinse any dirt from the bottom of the cover.
+Massage the cover on your spa, wipe and rinse any dirt from the bottom of the cover.
 When you are ready, put the cover on the spa.